 Below you will find information about our current programs.
 Throughout its history, the Montgomery County Poet Laureate has created many opportunities to inspire and educate poets and celebrate the art with readings, events, and workshops.

-An entire weekend full of opportunities to hone your craft and rest your soul, with workshops from well-known poets, readings, open mic, music, and meditation on a beautiful estate with all meals included.
+A weekend full of opportunities to hone your craft with workshops from well-known poets and a chance to connect with fellow poets.

 Join Philadelphia Stories editors, the MCPL and top-name poets for the LitLife Virtual Poetry Festival, a day of master classes, discussions, and readings including a celebration of the Montgomery County Poet Laureate and Sandy Crimmins Poetry Prize winners.